soudeepd/soudeepd.github.io/pages/talk.md

 It is a pleasure to talk about my research or to deliver short workshop in different places.
 Please feel free to <a href="mailto:soudeep@iimb.ac.in" target="_blank">email me</a> if you want to interact with me through such seminars/workshops.
 Below is a list of my upcoming talks.

-- **May 2026**, Topic to be confirmed.
+- **May 2026**, Optimizing Football Squad Selection: A Multi-Objective Approach to Transfer Strategy under Budget Constraints.
 Keynote talk, AUEB Sports Analytics Workshop & Conference 2026 (SAW 2026), Athens, Greece.

 - **June 2026**, Topic to be confirmed.
 Invited talk, IMS Asia Pacific Rim Meeting 2026 (IMS-APRM), Hong Kong.

+- **Dec 2026**, Topic to be confirmed.
+Invited talk, IISA 2026 Conference, Varanasi, India.

 ### <a name="previous"></a>Previous talks